statmike/vertex-ai-mlops/readme.md

       1. Use the Git Menu at the top or on the left navigation bar to select "Clone a Repository"
       1. Provide the Clone URI of this repository: [https://github.com/statmike/vertex-ai-mlops.git](https://github.com/statmike/vertex-ai-mlops.git)
       1. In the File Browser you will now have the folder "vertex-ai-mlops" that contains the files from this repository
-1. Setup the Notebook Environment
+1. Setup the Notebook Environment for these workflows
    1. Open the notebook vertex-ai-mlops/00 - Environment Setup
    1. Follow the instructions and run the cells